Ayeshah123/End-to-End-SalesAnalytics-Project/README.md

-# Retail Sales Data Analysis (Excel + SQL Project)
+# Retail Sales Data Analysis (Excel + SQL + PowerBI)

 ---

 ## Project Overview
-This project focuses on analyzing a retail sales dataset using Excel and SQL Server.
-The goal is to clean and validate the data, design a structured database, and perform business analysis using SQL queries to generate meaningful insights.
+This project focuses on analyzing a retail sales dataset using Excel, SQL Server and Power BI.
+The goal is to clean and validate the data, design a structured database, and perform Power BI to generate meaningful insights.

-The project demonstrates a complete data workflow including data preparation, database design, and business analysis.
+The project demonstrates a complete data workflow including data preparation, database design, business analysis and visualization.

 ---

 ## Tools & Technologies
 - Microsoft Excel (Data Cleaning & Preprocessing)
-- SQL Server (Database Design & Analysis)
+- SQL Server (Database Design)
+- Power BI

 ---